 The Strategy addresses eutrophication in order to achieve and maintain a healthy marine environment where eutrophication does not occur, through the standardised identification of areas where nutrient inputs may cause pollution.
-The implementation of the Strategy takes place under the framework of many other international agreements.
+The implementation of the Strategy takes place under discharges from licensable activities.